robertfoss/memcpy.io/content/2017-03-28-drm_hwcomposer.md

 [ChromiumOS repo](https://chromium.googlesource.com/chromiumos/drm_hwcomposer/)
 which is the official upstream for drm_hwcomposer.

-A number of projects have seen contributions to in order to enable this work:
+A number of projects have seen contributions in order to enable this work:

   * kernel - sync_file, in-fence and out-fence support added.
   * libdrm - fence support added.